magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ### Creating a functional test {#create-test}

-When new functionality or/and new modules were added to Magento you would need to create an absolutely new test to check the functionality.
+If new modules are added to Magento you would need to create an absolutely new test to check the functionality.

 New test must be stored in the corresponding module `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>`.